NII-cloud-operation/CoursewareHub-LC_platform/README.md

 $ ./build-feb15-copy1/simpleinit.sh
 ```

+One nice thing about the simpleinit.sh script, is it makes use of the active-hub directory and
+the ``./bin/multihubctl new`` command unnecessary.
+The simpleinit.sh script will make the Jupyterhub
+environment usable at whatever port, without any additional /master/ (for example) inserted into the path.

 Note that this command will only work if the Jupyterhub container does not crash on startup.
 Otherwise,
 it is necessary to restore another environment from a snapshot, or recreate the jupyterhub container somehow, perhaps doing something like this: